Fifciu/shorten-url/README.md

 - [ ] SSO
 - [ ] Bugfix: Just added link is wrongly sorted by date
 - [ ] Bugfix: Width of no links yet is different than table of links
+- [ ] Bugfix: Use scoped styles in layouts' headers
+- [ ] Refactor: Map font size to rem
+- [ ] a11y: Focus trap for modals